Travel numbers increased in New York this Thanksgiving

 AAA Communication Specialist — and former News 8 morning anchor — Mark Gruba says there are a couple of reasons for that.

-He says this is the case even despite inflation causing gas prices being 20 cents higher nationally compared to last year as well as hotel prices that have spiked between 14%-17% higher and airfare jumping 22% higher.
+He says this is the case even despite inflation causing gas prices to be 20 cents higher nationally compared to last year as well as hotel prices that have spiked between 14%-17% higher and airfare jumping 22% higher.

 He says to avoid peak travel times between 4 p.m. to 8 p.m. on Fridays, Saturdays, and Sundays.
-Instead, he suggests travel early in the morning, before 8 a.m.
+Instead, he suggests traveling early in the morning, before 8 a.m.